MethodicalAcceleratorDesign/MAD-NG/docs/source/miscfuns.rst

 Miscellaneous Functions
 ***********************

-This chapter lists some useful functions complementary to the standard library to manipulate files, strings, tables, and more.
+This chapter lists some useful functions from the module :mod:`MAD.utility` that are complementary to the standard library for manipulating files, strings, tables, and more.

 Files Functions
 ===============